davidcoles/vc5/README.md

 ```

 If you enable ECMP on your router/client ("merge paths on;" in BIRD's
-kernel protocol) then you can load balance traffic to multiple load
+kernel protocol) then you can distribute traffic to multiple load
 balancers.

 VC5 uses multicast to share a flow state table so peers
 will learn about each other's connections and take over in the case of
-one load balancer going down.
+one load balancer going down. *NB: This is note enabled in `vc5ng` just yet!

-If you wish to run the driver in native mode, but it does not support
-XDP_REDIRECT then a slighly more involved network setup is needed at
-this stage.
-Run your physical interface in a bridge (see sample
-netplan config in bridge.yaml) and add the -n (native) -b (bridge
-mode) and -i (interface) flags to vc5 like so:

-  `cmd/vc5 -n -b -i br0 cmd/vc5.json 10.10.100.200 enp130s0f1`

 ## Operation

 There are two modes of operation, simple and VLAN based.
 In simple
 mode all hosts must be on the same subnet as the primary address of
 the load balancer.
 In VLAN mode (enabled by declaring entries under
-the "vlan" section), all server entries must match a VLAN/CIDR subnet
+the "vlan" section), server entries should match a VLAN/CIDR subnet
 entry.
 VLAN tagged interfaces need to be created in the OS and have an
-IP address assigned within the subnet, and the interface names must be
+IP address assigned within the subnet.
-of the (printf) form "vlan%d" (vlan2, vlan53, vlan1356, etc.).

 Traffic into the load balancer needs to be on a tagged VLAN (no
-pushing or popping of 802.1Q is done).
+pushing or popping of 802.1Q is done - yet).
 The IP address specified on the
-command line will be used to bind the connection to BGP peers, so
+command line will be used to bind the connection to BGP peers, and so
 should be on one of the VLAN tagged interfaces (with appropriate
 routing for BGP egress if the router is not on the same subnet,
 eg. route reflectors).